 As discussed elsewhere, Perl has one foot (two hooves?) planted in each of two worlds: the old world of bytes and the new world of characters, upgrading from bytes to characters when necessary.
 If your legacy code does not explicitly use Unicode, no automatic switch-over to characters should happen.
 Characters shouldn't get downgraded to bytes, either.
-It is possible to accidentally mix bytes and characters, however (see perluniintro), in which case \w in regular expressions might start behaving differently.
+It is possible to accidentally mix bytes and characters, however (see perluniintro), in which case $\w$ in regular expressions might start behaving differently (unless the /a modifier is in effect).
 Review your code.
 Use warnings and the strict pragma.